Senior Editorial Advisors

 Matthew is a member of the state bars in Maine and Illinois; a member and workshop presenter for Christian Legal Society’s national organization; a founding member and past president of Christian Legal Society’s New England chapter; a member and conference presenter for The Church Network; and a past member, presenter, and conference leader for the Evangelical Press Association.

 Since 2015, Matthew has served as a mentor for students in the University of Denver’s Pioneer Leadership Program.
+He also actively volunteers with his church’s involvement at a local soup kitchen.

 Recent posts by Matthew Branaugh